-How a new custom one-off came to life:
+How a new custom one-off surfboard came to life:

 A BOARD STORY

-How a new custom one-off came to life: Something unique that we offer is the ability for anyone from anywhere (you don’t have to be a pro or have a special ‘in’ with the shaper), but ANYONE can present their own ideas for what they would like to have made.
+Something unique that we offer here at Proctor Surfboards is the ability for anyone from anywhere (you don’t have to be a pro or have a special ‘in’ with the shaper), to present your own ideas for the surfboard you dream of having built.
 There are no restraints, no limitations, no parameters.
 I find it very American.
 You are not stonewalled or censored or told what you must ride.
 You are given the opportunity to choose what you feel will be best for you and your experience.
 You are not locked into choosing from just the board models or sizes / dimensions offered.
 Although the proven board models are always a trusty way to go since a great deal of time and testing has gone into developing something reliable and dynamic.
 But you can also use aspects of these proven board models as jumping off points.
 To mix and match the raw material to begin your own journey of design.

 And I am there to help you along your journey.
 We have the “Concept” board category where you can bring your ideas to bare and I help to bring your vision to reality by applying what will actually work; sifting through the bits that won’t; refining the ideas, filtering and synthesizing the design aspects with you.
 Some ideas start like this one as a quick sketch on a scrap of paper.